TrustMedia-zju/REVEAL/README.md

 ## Citation
 If you find our work useful, please cite our paper:
 ```
-@inproceedings{tan2025veritas,
+@article{cao2025reveal,
-  title={Veritas: Generalizable Deepfake Detection via Pattern-Aware Reasoning},
+  title={REVEAL: Reasoning-Enhanced Forensic Evidence Analysis for Explainable AI-Generated Image Detection},
-  author={Tan, Hao and Lan, Jun and Tan, Zichang and Liu, Ajian and Song, Chuanbiao and Shi, Senyuan and Zhu, Huijia and Wang, Weiqiang and Wan, Jun and Lei, Zhen},
+  author={Cao, Huangsen and Mei, Qin and Li, Zhiheng and Li, Yuxi and Meng, Zhan and Zhang, Ying and Li, Chen and Zhang, Zhimeng and Ding, Xin and Wang, Yongwei and others},
-  booktitle={International Conference on Learning Representations},
+  journal={arXiv preprint arXiv:2511.23158},
-  year={2026}
+  year={2025}
 }
 ```